Starfish-develop/Starfish/docs/overview.rst

 Because each dataset has its own requirements, it is up to the user to modify the MCMC driver script to suit their needs.
 For now, a complicated parallel example is available `here <https://github.com/iancze/Starfish/blob/master/Starfish/parallel.py>`_.
 We hope to provide more user-friendly scripts soon.

 *Starfish* relies upon a modified version of *emcee*, a popular Markov Chain Monte Carlo package, to run a Gibbs sampler, available `here <https://github.com/iancze/emcee>`_.
-To help examine the output of any MCMC run and generate plots of the samples, we also provide some helpful command-line :doc:`scripts`.
+To help examine the output of any MCMC run and generate plots of the samples, we also provide some helpful command-line :doc:`api/scripts`.

 Memory usage
 ============